-The station prepares to welcome Cardassian scientists who will open a communications link to the Gamma Quadrant.
-While Sisko and Quark are hopeful, Downer Dax raises doubts about the technobabble, and points out Quark’s bottles of Cardassian booze have spoiled.
+The station prepares to welcome Cardassian engineers.
+While Sisko and Quark are hopeful, Downer Dax doubts the technobabble, and also notes Quark’s Cardassian booze has spoiled.

 The vedek Yarka warns Sisko that letting the Cardassians establish a relay link through the wormhole will fulfill an ancient prophecy that foretells doom.
-Kira seems to find his interpretation credible enough to consider, even though the prophecy mentions “three vipers” but there are only two Cardassian scientists.
+Kira finds his interpretation compelling, even though the prophecy mentions “three vipers” but there are only two Cardassians.
 Sisko is respectful but remains committed to the project.
 Yarka says he and his followers will pray for him to change his mind.

-The two Cardassian scientists are nervous during their formal first meeting with Sisko and Kira, but Sisko puts them at ease.
+The two Cardassian engineers are nervous during upon arrival, but Sisko puts them at ease.
 Kira is taken aback by the leader Ulani’s expression of personal gratitude to the ranking Bajoran on the station.

-At an infodump meeting, Downer Dax brings up her technobabble complaint, and a grumpy O’Brien dismisses Ulna’s response, saying “We tried something similar about a year ago.”
-This provokes the ire of the junior Cardassian scientist, Gilora, but the meeting ends well.
-When Ulani shares the news that a third team member will be arriving shortly, Kira finds Yarka’s interpretation of the prophecy (which mentions “three vipers”) more credible.
+In the infodump room, Downer Dax brings up her technobabble, and a grumpy O’Brien piles on, provoking the ire of the junior Cardassian scientist, Gilora.
+Still, the meeting ends well.
+When Ulani shares the news that a third team member will be arriving shortly, Kira is again drawn to Yarka’s “three vipers” prophecy.

-Odo tells Sisko he’s learned Yarka was defrocked for protesting the peace treaty with Cardassia; Sisko reasons Yarka may be trying to disrupt the communications project.
-Sisko seems pretty confident, and bristles slightly when Odo diplomatically suggests Sisko’s discomfort with the role Bajorans feel he plays in their spiritual life.
+Odo informs Sisko that Yarka was defrocked for protesting the peace treaty with Cardassia; Sisko reasons Yarka may disrupt the communications project, and bristles slightly when Odo diplomatically notes Sisko’s discomfort with the spiritual role the Bajorans feel he plays.